graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-gradle/README.md

 1. Download and install GraalVM using [SDKMAN!](https://sdkman.io/):
     ```bash
-    sdk install java 21.0.5-graal
+    sdk install java 21.0.8-graal
     ```
-    > Note: A Java version between 17 and 21 is required to execute Gradle (see the Gradle Compatibility Matrix).
+    > Note: A Java version between 17 and 21 is required to execute Gradle (see the [Gradle Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html)).

 2. Download or clone GraalVM demos repository and navigate into the example directory:
     ```bash